ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 This policy can be updated at any time as the moderation team deems fit.
 We will always keep you informed of updates, as quickly as possible.

+You can view Diffs of the Code of Conduct changes [here](https://gitlab.com/KingThrillgore/volcano-lair-legal-mumbo-jumbo/-/tree/main).

 ## Discord Policies

 All users are also subject to the [Discord Community Guidelines](https://discord.com/guidelines) and [Terms of Service](https://discord.com/terms).

 # Attribution

-This COC was adopted from the [Rands Leadership Slack COC](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md) and [NashGameDev Code of Conduct](https://nashgame.dev/codeofconduct/).
+This COC was adopted from the [Rands Leadership Slack COC](https://github.com/randsleadershipslack/documents-and-resources/blob/master/code-of-conduct.md), [NashGameDev Code of Conduct](https://nashgame.dev/codeofconduct/), and the [/r/Signalis Discord](https://discord.gg/signalis).